Frequently Asked Questions

 - No, Pre-Health is not a major.
 Let's say you had a degree in "Pre-Med" and, for some reason, did not get into your professional school.
 Then, you'd have a degree named "Pre-Med", which wouldn't help you much in the career world.

-- We also want to make sure you are majoring in a degree with classes you'll enjoy.
+- It is also important to major in a degree with classes you'll enjoy.
 Now, you do not have to major in something in particular to go your professional school of choice.
 Major in what you are interested in.

 Can I be a pre-med student in any of the majors?